Preparing for File Search and Restore (non-Windows machines)

 Guest file indexing is optional.
 You can browse and restore files from the restore points created without guest indexing.
 For more information, see Browsing Machine Backups for Guest OS Files and Performing 1-Click File Restore.

 If you want Veeam Backup Enterprise Manager to display symbolic links to folders when browsing through the machine file system at 1-click file restore, enable indexing in the backup job for that machine.

-- For proper Linux file system indexing, Veeam Backup & Replication requires several utilities to be installed on the VM: mlocate, gzip, and tar.
-If these utilities are not found, you will be prompted to deploy them to support index creation.
+- For proper file system indexing, Veeam Backup & Replication requires several utilities to be installed on the machine: mlocate, gzip, and tar.
+If these utilities are not found, you are prompted to deploy them to support index creation.

-- By default, guest files restore to the original location will be performed using the account specified in the corresponding VM backup job.
-If it does not have sufficient access to target VM, you will be prompted for the credentials.
-Specify user account and password with sufficient access rights.
+- By default, guest file restore to the original location is performed using the account specified in the machine backup job.
+If it does not have sufficient access to target machine, you are prompted to specify another account with sufficient access rights.

 When restoring guest OS files, Veeam Backup & Replication mounts machine disks from the backup or replica to a mount server (helper host or helper appliance).
 You specify mount server settings on the backup server when you configure guest OS file restore.
 These settings are saved in the backup server configuration database for the specific user who configured the restore.
 For more information on the mount server, see the Restore from Linux, Unix and Other File Systems section of the Veeam Backup & Replication User Guide.